marcoprestes/redpanda-tutorial/README.md

 <p dir="auto"><code>docker exec -it redpanda-1 ^
 rpk topic delete cancelled_orders --brokers=localhost:9092</code></p>

-<b>*Be aware that if you created a cluster with a different name/port, the commands above must be changed to reflect your environment*</b>
+<p dir="auto"><b>*Be aware that if you have created a cluster with a different name/port or even if are running in different OS, the commands above must be changed to reflect your environment*</b></p>
 You can check if the topics were properly created by executing the following command line:
 <p dir="auto"><code>docker exec -it redpanda-1 ^
 rpk topic list --brokers=localhost:9092</code></p>